 Medical and health insurance, and workers’ compensation in Canada

 Your employer must make sure you are covered by medical and health insurance, and workers’ compensation, when you arrive in Canada.

 Getting a social insurance number

-The Social Insurance Number (SIN) is a nine-digit number that you need to work in Canada or to have access to government programs and benefits.
+The Social Insurance Number (SIN) is a nine-digit number that you will need to work in Canada and to access government programs and benefits.
 You should apply for a SIN as soon as possible after you arrive in Canada.

 Your spouse working in Canada

 If you have a spouse or common-law partner who wants to work in Canada, they must apply for their own work permit.
 Normally, they must meet the same rules as you do.
 This includes getting an LMIA from Employment and Social Development Canada, if needed.

 Your spouse or common-law partner may be able to apply for an open work permit that will let them accept any job with any employer.

 Your dependent children may also apply to come with you to Canada, and if they wish, apply for a study or work permit.